lyteword/chspurgeon-tod/volume-4/psalm-89.md

 (c) For multitude.

-2\.The duration of his reign.
+2\.
+The duration of his reign.

 (a) They for ever one with him.